unixsurfer/anycast_healthchecker/README.rst

 * **pidfile** Defaults to **/var/run/anycast-healthchecker/anycast-healthchecker.pid**

-File to store the process id of the daemon
+File to store the process id of the daemon.
+The parent directory must be created prior the initial launch.

 * **ipv4** Defaults to **true**